JamesLock98/SML5202-2020-Final-JamesLock/page4.md

 <h1 style="color:red;">Verbs & Vocabulary</h1>
 <ul>
-  <li>Verbs are a part of speech used to describe motion or convey a subject in action.
+	<li><b>Verbs</b> are a part of speech used to describe motion or convey a subject in action.
 Verbs are of great importance in language learning - without verbs, sentences cannot exist.</li>
-  <li>Verbs have an infinitive form - the basic dictionary form.
+  <li><b>Verbs</b> have an infinitive form - the basic dictionary form.
 Verbs must be conjugated to match with the subject sentence and create a pattern that can be understood more specifically.</li>
-  <li>Vocabulary is a collection of words and/or phrases known to a person in a language.
+  <li><b>Vocabulary</b> is a collection of words and/or phrases known to a person in a language.
 The more advanced the vocabulary, the more able a person is to communicate through writing, speech, reading and listening.</li>
 </ul>
 <br>